Tony Briffa (politician)

-Tony Briffa (born, 1970) is a Maltese-Australian politician who is notable for being the world's first known intersex mayor and public officeholder.
+Tony Briffa JP (born 1970) is an Australian politician who is notable for being the world's first known intersex mayor and public officeholder.

 Briffa has partial androgen insensitivity syndrome, and was mayor of the City of Hobsons Bay, Victoria.

 Briffa was raised as a girl, then lived for a time as a man, and now chooses to live as female.
 Briffa is one of the first people to be public about her experience of being mistreated by doctors as a result of her intersex variation, and about intersex human rights.

 Early life

-Tony Briffa was born in Altona, Victoria with partial androgen insensitivity syndrome.
-In an article on SBS News, Briffa explained that she had her first surgeries when she was just a baby and had further procedures including the removal of healthy gonads.
-She also explain that she was born with a female body including female genitalia.
+Tony Briffa was born in Altona, Victoria, with partial androgen insensitivity syndrome.
+Her parents are Maltese immigrants.
+In an article on SBS News, Briffa explained that she had her first surgeries when she was a baby and had further procedures including the removal of healthy gonads.
+She also explains that she was born with a "female" body.

-Speaking to a 2013 Australian Senate inquiry into the Involuntary or coerced sterilisation of intersex people in Australia, Briffa describes how doctors "convinced my mother to approve me to be castrated" (i.e. the removal of their internal testes without their consent):
+Speaking to a 2013 Australian Senate inquiry into the Involuntary or coerced sterilisation of intersex people in Australia, Briffa describes how doctors "convinced my mother to approve me to be castrated" (i.e. the removal of her internal testes without her consent):

 "I have a few pages here from my medical records...It says: 'Mother now ready for gonadectomy.' ...
 The histology reports, which I will also tender, show that they were healthy testes.
 But there was no Family Court approval.
 If we are talking about coercion, doctors coerce families, parents, into believing by saying: 'We need to remove these testes because it will make your child normal'...
 Of course, part of the whole sterilisation thing is that you have pretty big surgery and scars, so they are making you different! ... [and surgery is] usually over the summer holidays, so your summers are spent in hospital".

 Career

 Briffa has worked in positions with the Department of Defence and the Australian Federal Police.
 She is the world's first openly intersex public mayor, and "the first known intersex public office-bearer in the Western world", serving as Deputy Mayor of the City of Hobsons Bay, Victoria, between 2009 and 2011, and Mayor between 2011 and 2012.
 She resigned as a local councillor on 14 February 2014, effective on the appointment of a successor.
 In October 2016, She was re-elected to Hobsons Bay City Council.

-Briffa has previously served as the President of the Genetic Support Network of Victoria, Board Member and Secretary of ILGA World, Co-executive director of Intersex Human Rights Australia (formerly OII Australia) and long term President of Intersex Peer Support Australia (formerly the Androgen Insensitivity Syndrome Support Group Australia;.
-She was a Foster Carer of several children, a member of numerous Victorian Government Ministerial Advisory Committees since 2001, a current member of the Victorian Government LGBTIQ Taskforce.
-She is also the Co-chair of the Victorian Government's Intersex Expert Advisory Group.
+Briffa has previously served as the President of the Genetic Support Network of Victoria, Board Member and Secretary of ILGA World, Co-executive director of InterAction for Health and Human Rights (formerly OII Australia) and long term President of Intersex Peer Support Australia (formerly the Androgen Insensitivity Syndrome Support Group Australia;.
+She fostered several children, is a member of numerous Victorian Government Ministerial Advisory Committees since 2001, and a current member of the Victorian Government LGBTIQ Taskforce.
+She is also the co-chair of the Victorian Government's Intersex Expert Advisory Group.

+Briffa is running as an independent candidate for Williamstown at the 2026 Victorian state election.